sagecodes/intro-machine-learning/README.md

 Use for **regression**

-Use for regression problems to predict a value on a continous spectrum
+Use for regression problems to predict a value on a continuous spectrum

 #### [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression)